rb76garmin/235Analog/README.md

 # Snapshot Watch
 I've copied Darren's project (https://github.com/darrencroton/SnapshotWatch) and will try to downgrade it to SDK 1.3 for the Forerunner 235.
+The follow notes are all his.

 A clean, simple, and elegant analogue watch face for the Forerunner 735XT that plots a heart rate graph of your last 4 hours in the background.